mlange-42/chrono-photo/docs/tutorial_photos.md

 We assume that you have such an image sequence ready, e.g. obtained by following the tutorials linked above.

 File extensions are for Windows.
 On Linux or Mac OSX, they need to be adapted accordingly.
-Particularly Windows batch files (`.bat`) have to replaces by Unix shell scripts (`.sh`).
+Particularly Windows batch files (`.bat`) need to be replaces by Unix shell scripts (`.sh`).

 For detailed explanation of all available options, see the [Command line options](options.md) documentation file.

 ## Working directory

-We further assume the following structure for your working directory:
+For this tutorial, we assume the following structure for your working directory:
 ```
 root/
 ├── images/